Open Accessibility Menu

 Immediate Care Options at St. Luke’s

-If you need immediate attention and your primary care provider is unavailable, St. Luke's offers a variety of immediate care options where you can be seen without an appointment.
-To learn more about St. Luke's immediate care offerings, visit our website.
+If you need immediate attention and your primary care provider is unavailable, Aspirus St. Luke's offers a variety of immediate care options where you can be seen without an appointment.
+To learn more about Aspirus St. Luke's immediate care offerings, visit our website.

 If you or a family member is experiencing a life-threatening injury or illness, please call 911.